The best sales to shop this weekend: Nordstrom, Lowe's, Motorola and more

 Summer is on its way out and Labor Day is on the horizon, but you don’t have to wait until the long weekend to start saving on tech, home items, apparel and more.
-A few retailers are already running Labor Day promotions (looking at you, Lowe’s and The Home Depot), while other are squeezing in separate summertime sales before the new season hits.
+A few retailers are already running Labor Day promotions (looking at you, Lowe’s and The Home Depot), while others are squeezing in separate summertime sales before the new season hits.
 See below to shop and save on our picks this weekend.

 Tech and electronics